 Your law firm website is one place potential clients can find you, but it isn’t the only place they might find you.
 From review sites like Yelp to your local state bar listing, there are plenty of opportunities to claim online profiles for free.

 Here are 10 ways for lawyers to advertise online for free.
-Go through the list to make sure you’re taking advantage of all the available options.
+Review this list to make sure you’re taking advantage of all the available options.

 5. Make sure your law firm has a social media presence

 To attract new clients through online advertising, you’ve got to go where they are.
 In the digital age, this means social media.
 There are plenty of social networks to choose from, so you’ll need to figure out which social media platforms are the best for your law firm and practice area.
-With some thoughtful investment, social media advertising can have a significant impact on your law firm’s growth.
+With some thoughtful investment, social media advertising can significantly impact your law firm’s growth.

 Here are a few ways to use social media in your law firm marketing: